cchudzicki-ocw-testing/3.020-spring-2021/content/pages/schedule.md

 title: Calendar
 uid: 0cf92f71-39da-412d-b0d4-49a999b084a9
 ---
-The table below is intended to give independent learners an idea of the timings of readings, lectures, and assignments in order to plan a course of study.
+The schedule below is intended to give independent learners an idea of the timings of readings, lectures, and assignments in order to plan a course of study.
 Please refer to the {{% resource_link "ce30c4c2-5161-4110-b08d-7ce1d29e972a" "readings section" %}} for full text citations.

 {{< tableopen >}}{{< theadopen >}}{{< tropen >}}{{< thopen >}}
 Session